Chelsea Verhaegh

-Chelsea Andrea Aurelea Verhaegh (born 11 June 2000) is a Dutch figure skater who currently competes in ice dance with partner, Sherim van Geffen.
-With van Geffen, she is a five-time Dutch national champion (2020-21, 2023, 2024, 2025), and competed at the World Figure Skating Championships three times.
+Chelsea Andrea Aurelea Verhaegh (born 11 June 2000) is a Dutch figure skater who currently competes in ice dance with partner Sherim van Geffen.
+With van Geffen, she is a four-time Dutch national champion (2020–21, 2023, 2026), and has competed at the World Figure Skating Championships three times.

 Personal life

-Verhaegh was born on June 11, 2000 in Eindhoven, Netherlands.
+Verhaegh was born on 11 June 2000 in Eindhoven, Netherlands.

 Career

 Early years

 Verhaegh began learning how to skate in 2007 as a seven-year-old.
 She trained as a single skater through the end of the 2018–19 season before transitioning to ice dance in the beginning of 2019.
 In singles, Verhaegh competed internationally through the junior level.

 Shortly after switching to ice dance, Verhaegh teamed up with fellow Dutch single skater, Sherim van Geffen.
 Their first coach was Peter Moormann, who primarily trained them in Hoorn, Alkmaar, Utrecht, Eindhoven.

 During their first season together, they won the gold medal at the 2020 International Challenge Cup.